dahliamalkhi/dahliamalkhi.github.io/_drafts/DAG-BFT.md

 <span id="DAG-Riding"></span>
 ## DAG-based Solutions

-[Narwhal](https://arxiv.org/abs/2105.11827) is a DAG transport after which DAG Trans is modeled.
+[Narwhal](https://arxiv.org/abs/2105.11827) is a DAG transport after which DAG-T is modeled.
 It has a layer-by-layer structure, each layer having at most one message per sender and referring to 2F+1 messages in the preceding layer.

 [Narwhal-HS](https://arxiv.org/abs/2105.11827) is a BFT Consensus protocol based on [HotStuff]() for the partial synchrony model, in which Narwhal is used as a "mempool".